noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - End User Documentation.md

                 -   This page contains a form to define the given reference preset record's information (e.g. name, description).
 The form also contains a shuttle field that allows the user to define the corresponding reference records for the given preset record.
                     -   Certain reference tables have a "Filter List" checkbox that allows the user to toggle the filtered/full list of options in the shuttle field (e.g. ESA Target Species)
                 -   Clicking the "Cancel" button will redirect the user back to the corresponding View Reference Preset Record page
-                -   If the "Edit" icon on the View Reference Preset Record page was clicked the user will see a "Delete" button.
+                -   If the "Edit" button on the View Reference Preset Record page was clicked the user will see a "Delete" button.
 Clicking the "Delete" button will prompt the user to confirm if they want to delete the selected record.
 Clicking the "OK" button will attempt to delete the record but it will fail unless there are no records that reference the specified record, if it is successful the user is redirected to the View Reference Preset Record Page.
                     -   The "Delete" button has a tooltip to warn the user that any associated preset options will cause the given preset record deletion to fail
                 -   Clicking the "Apply Changes" button will attempt to save the updated record values if the record already exists and it will attempt to save the new record values if the record does not already exist.
 If the values are valid the user is redirected to the View Reference Preset Record Page.
+-   Feedback Form (Page ID: 500)
+    -   Authentication/Authorization: public page - no authentication/authorization required
+    -   Description: Simple feedback form that will create a record with the user's feedback that is stored in a database table along with information about the application and page the user submitted feedback for.
+-   Feedback Report (Page ID: 505)
+    -   Authentication/Authorization: Requires Data Admin Role (CR-DMA-004)
+    -   Description: Simple read-only interactive grid report that displays all Feedback Form submissions.